Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 In the index finger position of the Antenna Hand Controller is the Action Switch; a two-position switch designated half-action in the first detent, and full-action with full engagement.
-In air-to- air modes, half-action initiates visibility of the range strobe, allowing for proper range alignment with a target return for automatic lockon, or selection of MAN Vc rates required for a manual lock.
+In air-to- air modes, half-action initiates visibility of the range strobe, allowing for proper range alignment with a target return for automatic lock-on, or selection of MAN Vc rates required for a manual lock.
-With proper bracketing and range strobe adjustment, full-action attempts the automatic lockon, or initiates manual angle tracking of the intended target.
+With proper bracketing and range strobe adjustment, full-action attempts the automatic lock-on, or initiates manual angle tracking of the intended target.

 The interaction of half- and full-action for Maverick is detailed in the section on AGM employment.